 –Journaling: Students are invited to reflect on each lesson and respond through creative writing, drawing, or other forms of personal expression.
 The writing prompts encourage students to discover the connections between the content of the class and the reality of their own lives.

 –Activities: Unique activities give students direct experiences that bring lessons home.
-Free resources, including recipes, videos, and much more, are available here.
+View free resources, including recipes, videos, and much more.

 –Framing the Text: Min Ha’aretz features Jewish texts for students to delve into, and connect to contemporary issues and food choices.